New Times / Calendar Events

 CASA INFO SESSION

-Speak up for a child.
-Learn about becoming an advocate for an abused child and other volunteer opportunities at CASA (Court Appointed Special Advocates).
-The fourth Wednesday of every month.
+Learn about becoming an advocate for an abused child, mentoring, and other volunteer opportunities at CASA, fourth Wednesdays.

 March 21 (5:30-8pm)